 The pandemic has demonstrated that the health of humanity and the natural environment are deeply interwoven.
-From combatting illegal poaching in Africa to global efforts to fight wildlife cybercrime to a commitment to rescue wildlife and ease people and animals’ burdens during natural disasters, IFAW’s work is at the complex intersection of animal and human wellbeing.
+From combating illegal poaching in Africa to global efforts to fight wildlife cybercrime, to a commitment to rescue wildlife and ease the burden on people and animals during natural disasters, IFAW’s work is at the complex intersection of animal and human wellbeing.

 Embracing large-scale solutions on behalf of industry, government, and the local community, IFAW’s programmatic work aims to put an end to short-term “band-aid” remedies and promote solutions that deliver over the long-term, for both communities and surrounding wildlife.

-The commitment of IFAW’s dedicated teams in 15 different countries, across 40 separate project sites, epitomises the organisation’s role, together with local people around the world, as “stewards of the natural environment.”
-As stewards, IFAW teams recognise critical lessons taught by current times.
-The most crucial lesson as we long for our “old normal” is realising that our “old normal” was not a very good place for nature, nor a hopeful future for humanity.
+The commitment of IFAW’s dedicated teams in 15 different countries, across 40 separate project sites, epitomizes the organization’s role, together with local people around the world, as “stewards of the natural environment.”
+As stewards, IFAW teams recognize critical lessons taught by current times.
+The most crucial lesson as we long for our “old normal” is realizing that our “old normal” was not a very good place for nature, nor a hopeful future for humanity.

 IFAW builds consensus and relationships that work.
 We invite others to share their voice at the collective table.
 Many are rightly concerned with issues ranging from decimated habitats and rapidly declining animal populations to staggering levels of illegal wildlife trade and the ever-escalating competition for limited resources.